 Many of the negligent, Illinois-based businesses allegedly responsible for exposing unknowing victims to a known toxin is notable on a national scale.
 Several of the biggest oil companies in the U.S. have been named as defendants in Illinois asbestos cases-among them Mobil, Shell, and CITGO.
 Other high-profile defendants include the Eureka Company, Illinois Light and Power, and Metal Works.

 The Illinois Environmental Protection Agency established an Asbestos Unit to oversee and regulate clean-up efforts, as well as to educate the public about risks associated with asbestos exposure and how to remain safe when coming into contact with old asbestos-containing materials.

 In Illinois, asbestos abatement has become a formidable industry in itself, licensing more than 10,000 professionals each year.
-The Illinois Department of Public Health tasked its Division of Environmental Health participates in the regulation of clean-up and remodeling projects involving asbestos by reviewing construction plans, performing on-site inspections and enforcing compliance with state and federal safety regulations.
+The Illinois Department of Public Health tasked its Division of Environmental Health to participate in the regulation of clean-up and remodeling projects involving asbestos by reviewing construction plans, performing on-site inspections, and enforcing compliance with state and federal safety regulations.